Thomas C. Ayers's Collection

 Description:

-Horseshoe Curve-1966.
-Here is an original photo that I took at the Pennsylvania Railroad's Horseshoe Curve near Altoona, Pennsylvania, during mid-May of 1966.
-Shown here is PRR engine #9819 and another unit whose number is not legible.
-Both locomotives were built by EMD. #9819 is an EF-15A built in 1951 and rated at 1,500 horsepower.
-They are pulling a smokin' eastbound coal train around the Horseshoe Curve and down the Allegheny Mountains to Altoona and points East.
++Horseshoe Curve-1966.
+Here is an original photo that I took at the Horseshoe Curve near Altoona, Pennsylvania, in mid-May of 1966.
+Shown here (R to L is Pennsylvania Railroad engine #9819 and another unit whose road number is not recorded.
+Both were built by GM-EMD and rated at 1,500 horsepower each. #9819 is an EF-15A built in May of 1951 and retired in November of 1966 after just 15 years of revenue service.
+They're pulling a fully-loaded mineral train around the Curve and down the Allegheny Mountains to Altoona and points East.
+Note the three 100-ton capacity "Yellow Ball" hoppers at the far left.

 Photo Date: